GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 # Considerations
 !> It is expected that when going through PCB install you are able to figure out most things by yourself.
 Please note, these are only suggestions/food for thought/rough guidance.

-* Get rid of old harness and replace with homemade one.
-* Try to maintain the wiring for the thermal fuse and boiler terminals.
-If not get a resettable thermostat - **Rancilio Silvia Boiler Thermostat 165º** and boiler terminals are **160783-7 TE**.
+* If you do a custom harness you can use the **Rancilio Silvia Boiler Thermostat 165º** for a resettable thermal fuse and boiler terminals are **160783-7 TE**.
 * Get covers for spades, possibly hard covers.
 Stock boiler terminal covers for round connectors cannot be purchased, a printable option is linked below.
 * Consider buying a XH and PH JST kit to make up your own.
 * Know and study difference between HV and LV lines.